xjcoan/VaporwareAsAServiceMobile/README.md

 We've set out to solve that problem.

-VaporwareWave is the world's first Vaporware as a Service app.
+WaveWare is the world's first Vaporware as a Service app.
 What is vaporware?
 Vaporware is a term for theoretical software that has disappeared over time- thus becoming like vapor.
 Vaporware is ever present in the modern software world with several new Startups opening for business daily to hopefully create the next big app.

-How does VaporwareWave work?
+How does WaveWare work?
-VaporwareWave generates a product idea for you.
+WaveWare generates a product idea for you.
 From there, it integrates with modern social platforms and crowdfunding websites.
-VaporwareWave then automatically sends updates to all these platforms periodically- making it seem like you're making progress.
+WaveWare then automatically sends updates to all these platforms periodically- making it seem like you're making progress.
 These updates slow down over time, making allowing potential users and supporters to one day forget the application all together.